 Dr Ramesh Manocha, head of the Meditation Research Programme at the University of Sydney and the man who introduced me to meditation, giggled uproariously at the difference between the Western and Eastern definition of this ancient art.

 The Oxford Dictionary says that to meditate is to ‘think deeply about something’.

 Dr Manocha however, suggests that in actual fact meditation is the complete ‘absence’ of thought.

-You may or may not call it meditation, but I bet you have experienced that moment of solitude when you are quiet, calm and relaxed and then you suddenly ‘switched back’, realising that if only for a moment, you had complete ‘absence of thought.’
+You may or may not call it meditation, but I bet you have experienced that moment of solitude when you are quiet and then you suddenly ‘switched back’, realising that if only for a moment that you had complete ‘absence of thought.’

 It’s during these moments that I feel most connected to nature.
-I think it’s because with the quieting of my mind, the sounds of the natural world rush in to fill it.
+I think it’s because with the quieting of my mind, the sounds of the natural world rush in.

-I wonder if that’s how Robinson Crusoe felt when he awoke at 3 a.m. alone on his island with nothing but the sound of the monkeys and falling coconuts.
+I wonder if that’s how Robinson Crusoe felt when he awoke at 3 a.m. alone on his island with nothing but the sound of monkeys and falling coconuts.